List of JoJo's Bizarre Adventure characters: Part 7: Steel Ball Run

 Johnny Joestar is the main protagonist of Steel Ball Run.
 Born in Kentucky and spending some time in the United Kingdom, Johnny was a horse racing prodigy until an altercation left him paralyzed from the waist down.
 He participates in the Steel Ball Run in order to follow Gyro Zeppeli and learn how to use the Spin, as it is the only thing that has made him able to stand on his own again.
 Johnny races on the horse Slow Dancer (スロー・ダンサー, Surō Dansā) and eventually develops the Stand Tusk (タスク, Tasuku), at first allowing him to shoot his fingernails at people, but it soon evolves through a series of Acts.
 With Act 2 he imparts his fingernails with the Spin, allowing him to move the holes his fingernails produce.
 Act 3 allows Johnny to teleport parts of himself through the holes after he shoots himself with an Act 2 fingernail.
 The final form of Act 4 is the most powerful offensive Stand in the part, allowing Johnny to trap whoever his nail hits in a constant loop during which they cannot leave where they were located at the time of the attack until the Spin is stopped by Johnny, or else they will eventually be killed by the Super Spin literally unraveling their DNA; Act 4's physical form is also so strong that it can bend reality itself, ripping apart the barriers between dimensions to travel to alternate timelines or peeling the layers of his own dimension.
 In JoJolion, Johnny is revealed to have married a Japanese woman named Rina Higashikata with the Higashikata Family as his descendants alongside Joseph "Fumi" Joestar and the universe's version of Yoshikage Kira.

+In Japanese, he is voiced by Shogo Sakata in the anime, and Yuki Kaji in Eyes of Heaven and All-Star Battle.
+In English, he is voiced by Daman Mills.